 DriveShare Wear and Tear Policy

-Light “wear and tear” that is part of the normal operation of a classic and/or exotic vehicle is an inherent part of renting out a car; the owner is not protected against light wear and tear, nor is the renter responsible for wear and tear resulting from normal usage of the car.
+Light “wear and tear” that is part of the normal operation of a classic and/or exotic vehicle is an inherent part of renting out a car; the host is not protected against light wear and tear, nor is the guest responsible for wear and tear resulting from normal usage of the car.
 Wear and tear may include engine wear, brake and suspension wear, minor scuffing of the interior surfaces, as well as minor (less than 1 inch in length) nicks, scratches, abrasions or dents to the exterior(including wheels) normally associated with street parking, shopping cart bumps and the like.

 A vehicle listed on DriveShare with its original clutch must be less than five (5) years old to be eligible for consideration of reimbursement for clutch repairs.
 If the car is more than five (5) years old, it may still be considered eligible if the clutch has been replaced by a factory certified mechanic fewer than five (5) years ago.